Secret Ingredient Italian Meatballs

 Cook the meatballs!

-Steps 4 & 5 – then place the meatballs in a pan that’s been brushed with olive oil, and bake for 18 minutes.
+Steps 4 & 5 – place the meatballs in a pan brushed with olive oil, and bake for 18 minutes.

 Pan-Frying Meatballs versus Baking Meatballs